richiecarmichael/presentations/2020-user-conference/client-side-mapping-and-analytics/presentation.md

 - Server-side layers
   - Fetch or stream features on demand
-  - [FeatureLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html) created from a service, [SceneLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-SceneLayer.html)
+  - [FeatureLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html) created from a service, [SceneLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-SceneLayer.html), and [StreamLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-StreamLayer.html)
   - A [LayerView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-layers-LayerView.html) represents the view for a single layer after it has been added to a View.
   - LayerView API is layer agnostic.
   - Methods and properties used for features available for drawing on the client-side.